Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance

-Let $X$ be a scheme which belongs to $\Ob(\cC)$.
-Let $n$ be a non-negative integer, and let $\BGL_{n,X}$ be the classifying scheme of $\GL_{n,X}$, the general linear group scheme of degree $n$ over $X$.
-Applying the construction of Chern classes to the universal rank $n$ bundle $E^\univ_\star$ over $\BGL_{n,X}$, we obtain Chern classes

-which are called {\it the universal rank $n$ Chern classes}.
-We introduce the following notation: \begin{defn} {\rm Let $Y$ be a scheme, and let $\sfS(Y_\Zar)$ (resp.\ $\sfS_\bullet(Y_\Zar)$) be the category of sheaves of sets (resp.\ sheaves of pointed sets) on $Y_\Zar$. \begin{enumerate} \item[(1)] We endow $\SS(Y_\Zar)$, the category of simplicial sheaves of pointed sets on $Y_\Zar$\,, with the simplicial model structure \cite{BG} Theorem 2, whose class of cofibrations (resp.\ fibrations, weak equivalences) are defined as that of monomorphisms (resp.\ global fibrations, morphisms which induce weak equivalences on stalks).
-We write $\cHs(Y)$ for its associated homotopy category. \item[(2)] For a cochain complex $(\cF^\bullet,d^\bullet)$ of abelian sheaves on $Y_\Zar$ and an integer $j \in \bZ$, consider the following complex:
+Let the notation be as in \S\ref{sect4} and recall our convention on schemes we fixed in \S\ref{notation}.
+We introduce here the following notation: \begin{defn} {\rm Let $Y$ be a scheme, and let $\sfS(Y_\Zar)$ (resp.\ $\sfS_\bullet(Y_\Zar)$) be the category of sheaves of sets (resp.\ sheaves of pointed sets) on $Y_\Zar$. \begin{enumerate} \item[(1)] We endow $\SS(Y_\Zar)$, the category of simplicial sheaves of pointed sets on $Y_\Zar$\,, with the Brown-Gersten model structure \cite{BG} Theorem 2, whose class of fibrations (resp.\ weak equivalences, cofibrations) are defined as that of global fibrations (resp.\ morphisms which induce topological weak equivalences on stalks, morphisms which have left lifting property with respect to all trivial fibrations).
+We write $\cHs(Y)$ for its associated homotopy category.
+We will also use the unpointed version $\cHsu(Y)$ constructed from $\SSu(Y_\Zar)$, the category of simplicial sheaves of sets. \item[(2)] For a cochain complex $(\cF^\bullet,d^\bullet)$ of abelian sheaves on $Y_\Zar$ and an integer $j \in \bZ$, consider the following complex:

 which we regard as a chain complex with the most right term placed in degree $0$.
 Taking the associated simplicial abelian sheaf to this complex (cf.\ \cite{GJ} p.\ 162), we obtain a simplicial abelian sheaf on $Y_\Zar$, which we denote by $\cK\!(\cF^\bullet,j)$. \item[(3)] Let $\BQP_{\!Y}$ be the nerve of the ${\text {\it Q}}$-category associated with the exact category ${\text {\it P}}_Y$ of locally free $\cO_Y$-modules.
-Let $\BQPs_{\!Y}$ be the simplicial sheaf of pointed sets on $Y_\Zar$ defined as
+We call $\BQP_{\!Y}$ {\it the {\it K}-theory space} of $Y$.
+Let $\BQPs_{\!Y}$ be the simplicial sheaf of pointed sets on $Y_\Zar$ associated with the presheaf